Davidadebiyi/adebiyi-xyz/src/content/pages/bio.md

 Creating is the most human behaviour.
 We are here to create.

-I'm an Engineer.
+I'm an engineer.
 These days, I play in that space between Machine Learning and Embedded Systems.
 I have led hardware engineering teams in companies building the digital infrastructure for utilities (electricity and gas retail) in Nigeria.

 ![Toys](/assets/bio-battery.png "Toys")